thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 uses SNI for certificate or application-context selection.
 IoT clients MAY omit SNI when the peer identity is established by other application-specific configuration, such as a configured IP address and port, a pinned certificate, a raw public key, or an external PSK identity.
-When no DNS name is used, SNI is not applicable.
+When no domain name is used, SNI is not applicable.

 Deployments that require confidentiality of SNI and other ClientHello metadata